lisette-subset/technical-journal/content/docs/networks/routing/intradomain-routing/02_routing.md

     - nodes do their calculations and then send them back acorss, they dont happen in a centralized manner
     - it is asynchronous (nodes dont need to be synchronized with each other)
     - algorithm iterates until each node does not have new update to send to its neighbros
-- important: each router eventually learns the full network topology
-    - this is different from Dijikstra's/link-state where they don't know the network topo by the end.

 Based on Bellman Ford algorithm